 How much should I be insured for?

 You will find there is no simple answer to this question.
 In most cases people take out as much cover as they can afford.
-Unfortunately, while life cover, disability cover and income protection can each be quantified, no standard formula exists for severe illness cover.
+Unfortunately, while life cover, disability cover can each be quantified, no standard formula exists for severe illness cover.
 We suggest you conduct a full financial needs analysis to calculate the level and type of cover most appropriate to your needs and budget.

 On average, the amount of cover bought by policyholders ranges from R500 000 to R1.5 million.
 Before selecting an amount, you should consider the medical aid cover you have, your level of disability cover as well as your age, because the likelihood of a claim increases as you get older.